Adobe Acrobat Pro Licensing

 Versions of Acrobat Pro prior to the release of Creative Cloud, such as Acrobat Pro XI or earlier, are no longer supported by Adobe, and are considered to be insecure.
 If you had been using Acrobat Pro XI or earlier, please upgrade to the current release at your earliest convenience.

-Your Acrobat Pro Named-User license allows you to install Acrobat Pro onto an any number of computers, whether they are owned by Cornell or your own property.
-You may store your Adobe ID login credentials on up to two computers, and may be actively using Acrobat Pro on any one computer at a time.
-If you need to use Acrobat Pro on a third computer, you will be prompted to remotely log out of other locations.
+Your Acrobat Pro DC Named-User license allows you to install Acrobat Pro DC onto any number of computers, whether they are owned by Cornell or are your personal property.
+You may have any two installations activated under your Adobe ID at a time, meaning that they will not prompt for sign-in at launch.
+You may have Acrobat Pro DC open on any one computer at a time.
+If you need to use Acrobat Pro DC on a third computer, you will be prompted to remotely sign out of other locations.
+To install Acrobat Pro DC onto a computer that is your personal property, you can download an installer directly from Adobe.